LongOPN/ArrowGroup/README.md

  [[Link to UCF101 to be mounted on colab](https://drive.google.com/drive/folders/13zR2YhxZMGGTA_3kq9k3cEDJGf2xoCMP?usp=sharing)]

-Note: to train on tuple longer than 4 frame you need to remove apply provided .txt in data folder
+Note: to train on tuple longer than 4 frame you need to remove short samples.
+You can apply provided related .txt in data folder

 	├── UCF101/HMDB51
 	│   ├── split